The String of Pearls is an elegant houseplant that requires meticulous care, including a precise watering routine that you can not fall short on.

 Therefore, you shall avoid misting a String of Pearls in dark and moist conditions.

 Is your String of Pearls dying?
 Fret not!
-By following the brief guide, you can quickly save your dying String of Pearls.
+You can save your dying String of Pearls with prompt diagnosis.

 Proper watering is an absolute requirement for growing a String of Pearls without complications.